ipython/ipython/doc/source/ipython.rst

       syntax (auto parens, auto quotes) and verbose/colored tracebacks were all taken from here.

-When I found out (see sec.
-20 <node20.html#figgins>) about IPP and LazyPython I tried to join all three into a unified system.
-I thought this could provide a very nice working environment, both for regular programming and scientific computing: shell-like features, IDL/Matlab numerics, Mathematica-type prompt history and great object introspection and help facilities.
+When I found out about IPP and LazyPython I tried to join all three into a unified system.
+I thought this could provide a very nice working environment, both for regular programming and scientific
+computing: shell-like features, IDL/Matlab numerics, Mathematica-type prompt history and great object introspection and help facilities.
 I think it worked reasonably well, though it was a lot more work than I had initially planned.

 Current status